titanix/Bonet_XXI/Readme.md

 The goal of this project is to digitize Bonet's dictionary content, the *Dictionnaire annamite-français* 大南國音字彙合解大法國音 and hence transform it from a 19<sup>th</sup> century artifact to a 21<sup>th</sup> century resource.

-The interesting point of this dictionary is it features the former Vietnamese writing system *chữ nôm* in addition to the current *chữ quốc* writing.
+The interesting point of this dictionary is it features the former Vietnamese writing system *chữ nôm* in addition to the current *quốc ngữ* writing.
 Moreover, it contains French translations, which will help the Vietnamese-French pair that is poorly endowed, NLP speaking.

 ## Content